 An organization performing its own in-depth hands-on testing of IDPS products ideally could generate comprehensive data on the products that would accurately reflect how well-suited each product is to meeting the organization's needs.
 However, this is generally not feasible to achieve because of how difficult and resource-intensive it is to perform IDPS testing well.
-The following are some of the major reasons for these problems:
+The following are some of the major reasons for these problems:56

 - Test Methodology.
 There is no standard methodology for performing IDPS testing.
 Also, details are not available for most of the methodologies used for commercial evaluation of IDPS products.
 Organizations performing IDPS testing need to create their own methodologies or perform a survey of existing methodologies, determine which would be best for their needs, and then design and implement testing processes using the selected methodology.
 Also, a different methodology, including test environments and test suites, is needed for each type of IDPS technology. - Multiple Environments.
 Organizations performing IDPS testing should conduct it in both real-world and lab environments.
 The real-world testing helps evaluators to understand how well the product will likely function in their environment.
 The lab testing allows evaluators to better assess the detection and prevention capabilities of the product.
 Detection results can be difficult to understand when real-world activity is being monitored because the real-world activity is likely to contain different types of malicious activity, and it is sometimes unclear whether or not the detected activity was actually malicious.
 Prevention capabilities are generally not tested in real-world environments because they can easily cause disruptions to benign activity.
 It is very difficult to duplicate real-world environments in lab environments, so organizations performing IDPS testing generally need to do their testing separately in each environment. - Test Availability.
 There are no standard IDPS test suites available.
 Organizations performing IDPS testing need to find ways to generate both malicious activity (to see how well the products identify them) and benign activity (to put the product under normal or heavy loads).
 The malicious activity should accurately reflect the composition of recent threats against the organization's systems and networks; accordingly, it can take considerable time to identify those threats and acquire tests for them.
 The tests also need to take into account all detection methodologies used by the IDPSs, because usually different types of tests are needed to properly evaluate the effectiveness of each methodology.
 Typically it takes a combination of carefully selected tools and custom-written attack scripts to build a reasonable test suite.
-Each tool and script should be reviewed and tested to ensure that it performs the tests properly.
+Each tool and script should be reviewed and tested to ensure that it performs the tests properly. - Lab Environment Resources.
+Organizations performing IDPS testing in lab environments typically need to expend considerable resources in setting up the lab environments.
+Attacker and victim systems need to be set up and configured.
+The victim systems need to run the OSs, services, and applications targeted by the attacks.
+Depending on the methodologies used by the IDPSs, the victim systems may need to have all the vulnerabilities exploited by the attacks.
+Some IDPSs might alert only on attacks that they think will be successful; also, some attacks will stop executing if they do not detect exploitable vulnerabilities.
+Evaluators also need to be aware of the capabilities of the IDPSs; for example, an IDPS might see a few attacks from a single attacker system and automatically perform prevention actions to stop all future attacks from that system.